KEATON'S K CLUB STORY

 Keaton Barron was an incredible child.
 Despite battling leukemia since the age of two and half, he was always positive, mature, sweet, witty, and kind.
 He charmed the nurses with his generosity and intelligence and always thought of others before himself.
 Despite years of treatment, Keaton never complained about appointments or hospital stays.

-Keaton really enjoyed planning his new club, and Kay and his parents thought it would be a fun activity for the children being treated at the Jimmy Everest Center and OU Medical Center.
+Keaton enjoyed planning his new club, and Kay and his parents thought it would be a fun activity for the children being treated at the Jimmy Everest Center and Oklahoma Children's Hospital.
 A few days later, Kay made K Club membership cards that included President Keaton’s signature, the K Club mission, and the K Club Bible verse.
 A few nurses and family members began to join, and Kay stated her next big goal: 1,000 K Club members!

 Tragically, Keaton’s treatment was unsuccessful, and he passed away on May 11, 2018, at the age of eight.
 His family and friends came together to continue Keaton’s mission of kindness, courage, compassion, and caring.
-Within a few months, Keaton’s Kindness Foundation became an official corporation, and a few months after that, it became a non-profit.
+Within a few months, Keaton’s Kindness Foundation became an official non-profit.

-Keaton’s Kindness Foundation now works to spread kindness around the world through random acts of kindness with a special emphasis on bringing joy and comfort to pediatric cancer patients and their families.
-The K Club provides Lego sets to children in the hospital, K packs (care packs) to children under hospice care, and assists with funeral costs for children who have lost their battle with cancer.
+Keaton’s Kindness Foundation now works to spread kindness around the world through random acts of kindness with a special emphasis on bringing joy and kindness to pediatric cancer patients and their families.
+The K Club hosts monthly Lego parties at Oklahoma Children's Hospital and the OK Kids Korral, assists with funeral costs for children who have passed away from cancer, and provides gifts and treats for children celebrating birthdays, milestones, or who just need some extra encouragement.

-Keaton’s Kindness Foundation also hosts the Keaton Barrón Charity Classic Golf Tournament and the Keaton Barrón Charity Reception and Auction in Edmond, Oklahoma.
+Keaton’s Kindness Foundation hosts the Keaton Barrón Charity Classic Golf Tournament and the Keaton Barrón Charity Auction in Edmond, Oklahoma, each year.

 In Keaton’s short life, he inspired hundreds of people to live with kindness, courage, compassion, and care for others.
 His legacy continues to shine through his K Club, and his family and friends are committed to further his mission until no child suffers from cancer and no family loses a precious son or daughter to these awful diseases.
 We hope you will join us on Keaton’s mission.